16th-20th April, 2018 - KTU Kaunas, Lithuania

 KU Leuven, NTNU Trondheim, UPV/ EHU Bilbao

-International Research Conference & Summer School 2018
+Dortmund International Research Conference 2018

-The IRC will bring together researchers as well as Master and PhD students from all different nations to discuss and work within the areas of:
+This year’s Dortmund International Research Conference will be taking place on 29th and 30th of June 2018 and will bring together researchers as well as Master and PhD students from all different nations to discuss and work within the areas of:

 Business decision makers need the right information, in right form at right time.
 Business intelligence supports these needs and continues to play an important role in business IT.